Itsanexpriment/Coupon-system---Spring-framework/README.md

 # coupon-system

+second phase of the John Bryce Academy final project.

 A backend application that enables companies to issue and manage coupons as well as allowing customers to view and purchase coupons.
 * Built using Spring Boot, uses OAUTH2 Resource Server with JWT for authentication and authorization.
 * Database is managed by MySQL.